Bernina Express Tickets

 Inclusions

-• Unlimited access to trains, boats & buses across Switzerland
+• Unlimited access to trains, boats, and buses across Switzerland

-• Premium panoramic trains: Glacier Express, Bernina Express, Golden Pass MOB, Gotthard Panorama Express & Luzern Interlaken Express
+• Premium panoramic trains: Glacier Express, Bernina Express, Golden Pass MOB, Gotthard Panorama Express, and Luzern Interlaken Express

-• Mountain excursions: Mount Rigi, Monte Generoso & more
+• Mountain excursions: Mount Rigi, Monte Generoso, and more

-• Cruises: Lake Lucerne and Zurich, Lakes Thun and Brienz, Lake Geneva & more
+• Cruises: Lake Lucerne and Zurich, Lake Thun and Lake Brienz, Lake Geneva and more

 • See all inclusions here